 by Mike Ratliff

-Do not be deceived, my beloved brothers.
-Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
-Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures.
-(James 1:16-18 ESV)
+16 Do not be deceived, my beloved brethren.
+17 Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.
+18 In the exercise of His will He brought us forth by the word of truth, so that we would be a kind of first fruits among His creatures.
+James 1:16-18 (NASB)

-My brothers, if anyone among you wanders from the truth and someone brings him back, let him know that whoever brings back a sinner from his wandering will save his soul from death and will cover a multitude of sins.
-(James 5:19-20 ESV)
+19 My brethren, if any among you strays from the truth and one turns him back, 20 let him know that he who turns a sinner from the error of his way will save his soul from death and will cover a multitude of sins.
+James 5:19-20 (NASB)

 Right belief is exhibited in right living.
 James is describing professing believers in this passage who have apostatized from the faith they once professed (Hebrews 5:12-6:9; 10:29; 1 John 2:19).
 These people have taken a very dangerous step into grave danger.
 The church must rebuke and call them back.
 We know from v20 that these people are not believers, but sinners, ἁμαρτωλὸν.
 This word is used in the New Testament to describe the unregenerate (Matthew 9:13; Luke 7:37, 39; 15:7, 10; 18:13; Romans 5:8; 1 Timothy 1:9, 15; 1 Peter 4:18).
 These people have a dead faith.
 This is why they apostatized and are not just sinning, true believers.
 Those who go astray doctrinally (v19) will also manifest a lifestyle that betrays this in that they will no longer live according to biblical principles.
 Knowing all of this, and that our calling is to work to bring these people back to the light so that God can truly save them, we should pursue these people with the time God has given to us.
 This is another reason that I and my friends write these posts and bring to attention to the church those who profess to be Christians, but who are pursuing what is false, proving their professions to be false.
 God’s will be done.